St. Lawrence species

 Fresh, May to September.

 Spawning takes place in rivers in late May and early June.
-Fertilized eggs incubate for 2 or 3 days before releasing the young striped bass.
+Fertilized eggs incubate for two or three days before releasing the young striped bass.
 Larvae evolve in fresh and brackish waters.
 The juveniles then move to salt waters close to the coast.

-The striped bass has a streamlined body with a dark olive-green back and white belly.
-It has 7 or 8 dark horizontal stripes on a silvery background.
+The striped bass has a streamlined body with a dark olive green back and white belly.
+It has seven or eight dark horizontal stripes on a silvery background.
 Its head is pointed, with the jaw projecting forward.
 Its tail is forked and symmetrical.
 It has two dorsal fins.
-The first is lined with spines.
+The first fin is lined with spines.

 Near the bottom, up to 30 m in depth.